jpastuszek/rspec-background-process/README.md

 # rspec-background-process

 RSpec and Cucumber DSL that allows definition of processes with their arguments, working directory, time outs, port numbers etc. and start/stop them during test runs.
 Processes with same definitions can be pooled and reused between example runs to save time on startup/shutdown.
-Pooling supports running process number limiting with LRU to limit memory used.
+Pooling supports limiting the number of running processes with LRU to limit memory used.

 ## Example Usage